 - Stimulates healing: Chamomile has long been known to help heal wounds.
 Traditional medicine used the oil for this purpose.
-More recent studies have also shown that it can help speed up the healing time of sunburn, mild burns, and skin irritations.
+More recent studies have also shown that it helps repair the skin barrier and can help speed up the healing time of sunburn, mild burns, and skin irritations.

 - Kills germs & leaves you smelling great: Bisabolol has antimicrobial properties, which means it can kill microorganisms in the product and on skin, reducing the risk of contamination in the product, and of skin infections.
 Studies have found it to be effective against staph, epidermidis, and corynebacteria, as well as Candida albicans.
 This property also means that bisabolol works as a type of deodorant!
 The bacteria staphylococcus epidermidis and corynebacteria both play a role in the breakdown of human sweat, which leads to body odor.
 Bisabolol kills these bacteria, leaving you smelling great.

 - Provides a natural scent without chemicals: Since bisabolol comes from chamomile, it has a similar subtle floral aroma that can add a nice smell to products without the usual cocktail of chemicals employed in fragrances.